 Take your breaks

 Breaks are there for a reason: they help you to stay focused and productive.
 So make sure you still take your lunch break — and any other breaks you would have had if you were in the office — throughout the day.
 If you can, get up and walk away from your (makeshift) desk and do something completely different.

 Schedule an evening activity

-Having a scheduled activity for the end of each work day can be really helpful in ensuring you finish up on time, and signalling that it’s time to switch off “work mode”.
+Having a scheduled activity for the end of each workday can be really helpful in ensuring you finish up on time, and signaling that it’s time to switch off “work mode”.
 Whatever it is — a 6pm run, an important daily meeting with your cat that you simply cannot miss — you can even put it as an actual event in your calendar so your team knows you’ll be unavailable.

 Over to you

 What are some of the biggest challenges of working from home for you right now?
 Any remote working tips to share with other Teamworkers?
 Let us know in the comments or use #keepworkgoing on social (distancing) media to share your advice.